 Thank you for your support and see you soon!

 This is a great time to use your email list of your previous customers.
 Let them know that you are back and ready to create beautiful crafts for them again.
 Couple this with a sale or new products to give your shop a boost when it opens again.

 Similar to the point above, you can announce your return to your social media following.
 This would work better if you have a dedicated fanbase.

-This is one of the most direct ways to bring shoppers to your shop.
+This is one of the most direct and quickest ways to bring shoppers to your shop.
+Promote your previous bestsellers first for the best chance of success.
 If Etsy ads have worked for you before, then it should work for you now given that your niche has not changed drastically in a few months.

 Adding new items increases the 'freshness' of your shop, which helps improve your ranking in Etsy search algorithm.